How we helped national brand Malcolm Allan launch their brand new product...

 This video proved popular with users because it displayed real people trying, tasting, testing and enjoying the product.

-We wanted to film this shoot naturally, with no scripts to read from, this was authentic reactions.
+We wanted to film this shoot naturally, with no scripts to read from, these were authentic reactions.

 Humour is a great way of engaging users on Social Media.
 This is significantly increased when the content is worth sharing and encourages people to ‘Like’ the posts.